ftraeuble/experiments_discrete_key_value_bottleneck/README.md

 ```

 To run the experiments it is advisable to precompute the relevant backbone embeddings across all required datasets.
 To reproduce the ConvMixer experiments, you will have to download
-the CIFAR10 and Imagenet32 Embeddings for the ConvMixer backbone from the SDMLP paper from Bricken et al. describe in their gitHub repo: [SDM](https://github.com/anon8371/AnonPaper1)
+the CIFAR10 and Imagenet32 Embeddings for the ConvMixer backbone from the SDMLP paper submission [repository](https://github.com/anon8371/AnonPaper1) from Bricken et al. (2023).

 To precompute the embeddings, you can use the following two notebooks: